christoffercarlsson/autograph/README.md

 future protocol runs by obtaining the signatures C<sub>B</sub> and/or C<sub>N<sub>B</sub></sub>, and Alice's IK<sub>A</sub> public key.

-The mechanism by which certifying signatures are obtained by other parties and the specifics of how a party determines which identity keys and signatures they obtains for a given protocol run is beyond the scope of this document, but subject to the security considerations in
+The mechanism(s) by which certifying signatures are obtained by other parties and the specifics of how a party determines which identity keys and signatures they obtains for a given protocol run is beyond the scope of this document, but subject to the security considerations in
 [Section 4.3](#43-trusted-party-manipulation).